 This is another great resource for any Music teacher, as I feel that their selection of vocal and choir music is quite extensive.
 They have music in all genres and styles including seasonal pieces and you can even print music digitally from their website.
 It may cost you a bit more then Music K-8, but if you have a particular piece in mind, this is where you are going to find it.
-You can visit their website by clicking here.
+You can use this link to visit JW Pepper’s website.

 3. Sheet Music Plus

 This is a very large retailer of all types of sheet music, including vocal music.
-There are some cute choral selections for children's choir on their site and they are relatively inexpensive.
+There are some cute choral selections for children’s choir on their site and they are relatively inexpensive.
 I find that most pieces are under $2 per copy.
-(You can get "creative", however, in order to make it work within a budget) For more information go to http://www.sheetmusicplus.com/.
+You can get “creative”, however, in order to make it work within a budget.
+For more information go to SheetMusicPlus.com

 4. Be aggressive and share in return

-Often times some of your best pieces come from other Music teachers.
-Don't be afraid to ask around and make sure you are willing to share in return.
+Oftentimes some of your best pieces come from other Music teachers.
+Don’t be afraid to ask around, and make sure you are willing to share in return.
 Networking is sometimes the best way to get ideas and materials.
-Your local Music library (if you have one) or college library may have choral works to choose from as well.
+Your local Music library (if you have one) or your college library may have choral works to choose from as well.